corpbob/OpenShiftHowToGuides/install_openshift_origin_single_node_aws.md

 ## Assumptions:

 - You have an AWS account
-- You launched an instance using CentOS 7 (x86_64) - with Updates HVM
+- You launched an instance using CentOS 7 (x86_64) - with Updates HVM. https://aws.amazon.com/marketplace/pp/B00O7WM7QW
 - You have allocated an elastic IP, which we call <elastic-ip> moving forward
 - You have associated <elastic-ip> to your running instance.
 - You need to be root to install.